static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

           HTTP host port where the redirect server will listen for requests to redirect them to HTTPS.
 It depends on "https_redirect" to be enabled [env: SERVER_HTTPS_REDIRECT_FROM_PORT=] [default: 80]
       --https-redirect-from-hosts <HTTPS_REDIRECT_FROM_HOSTS>
           List of host names or IPs allowed to redirect from.
 HTTP requests must contain the HTTP 'Host' header and match against this list.
 It depends on "https_redirect" to be enabled [env: SERVER_HTTPS_REDIRECT_FROM_HOSTS=] [default: localhost]
+      --index-files <INDEX_FILES>
+          List of files that will be used as an index for requests ending with the slash character (‘/’).
+Files are checked in the specified order [env: SERVER_INDEX_FILES=] [default: index.html]
   -x, --compression[=<COMPRESSION>]
           Gzip, Deflate, Brotli or Zstd compression on demand determined by the Accept-Encoding header and applied to text-based web file types only [env: SERVER_COMPRESSION=] [default: true] [possible values: true, false]
       --compression-static[=<COMPRESSION_STATIC>]